avigewirtz/avigewirtz.github.io-/make/makefiles.md

 To make life easier (no pun intended), the `make` tool was developed, which automates the process of incremental builds. `make` requires three thing:

-1. A formal description of the program's dependencies.
+1. A formal description of the dependencies among the files in the program.
-2. The commands to build the files
+2. The commands to build the files.
-3. The ability to check the existence of timestamps of the files
+3. The ability to verify the existence/latest modification timestamps of the files.

-3 make can obtain on it's own from the filesystem.
+make can obtain 3 on it's own from the filesystem.
 1 and 2 we describe via a dependency graph input into a. makefile